lob/lob-openapi/CONTRIBUTING.md

 ## Contract Testing

-We use [Prism](https://meta.stoplight.io/docs/prism/README.md) for contract testing, using the [Prism client](https://meta.stoplight.io/docs/prism/docs/guides/http-client.md).
+We test our API contracts using the [Prism client](https://meta.stoplight.io/docs/prism/docs/guides/http-client.md).
+We run the tests with [multi-tape](https://www.npmjs.com/package/multi-tape), and [tape-promise](https://www.npmjs.com/package/tape-promise) for async/await support.
+The contract tests run on github whenever you push to github and/or open a pull request.

 To run the existing tests locally:

 - add a valid Lob test token to your environment as `LOB_API_TEST_TOKEN`.
 You can access test tokens in your [Dashboard settings](dashboard.lob.com).
 - add a valid Lob live token to your environment as `LOB_API_LIVE_TOKEN`.
 - run `npm test`.

+### Running a Single Test with `.only`

+Because `multi-tape` runs each test in its own node process, it doesn't support `.only`.
+To run a single test, use `.only` as usual and run `npm run singleTest <testname>`, e.g., `npm run singleTest addresses` or `npm run singleTest template_compile`.
+The singleTest runs the test under `tape` rather than `multi-tape` inside the package environment.

+### Adding a Test

-To manually add a test, look in the `tests/` directory for a file named for the resource with the endpoint in question.
-If you used the generator, you can skip this step––the test file should already be present within `tests/`.
+To add a test, look in the `tests/` directory for a file named for the resource with the endpoint in question.
+If you used the generator, the test file should already be present within `tests/`.

+#### Local File Inputs

 If you're using any local file inputs within your tests, place them in the `tests/assets/` folder.
 This is how I read from a local file within `postcards_test.js`: